โ† all work

 A system two founders can run

-Antoine and Kevin needed something they could hand to a printer, a poster designer or a new crew member without losing the look.
-The manual is built for exactly that, with hard rules and clear examples.
+Antoine and Kevin needed something they could hand to a printer, a poster designer or a new crew member without the look drifting.
+The manual is built for exactly that, hard rules and clear examples.

 Launching something, and want it to look the part?